dreik123/BattleSea/README.md

 --------
 There is a list of used features and places where you can take a look at them(please check extended examples below):
 **C++17**
-    - std::variant (implementing of runtime polymorphysm) // TODO src\Views.cpp (RenderInstructionExecutor::processRenderInstruction)
+    - std::variant (implementing of runtime polymorphysm)
     - class templace argument deduction
     - [[nodiscard]] attribute
     - std::any (for EventBus listeners implementation)